GEVO: Memory-Efficient Monocular Visual Odometry Using Gaussians: Experiments

 This section is organized as follows.
-After presenting the implementation details for all methods and dataset selection in \Cref{subsec:exp_setup}, we compare the memory usage (\Cref{subsec:memory-usage}), rendering and localization accuracy (\Cref{subsec:rendering-accuracy}) against SOTA methods.
-Finally, an ablation study for the design decisions of GEVO is presented in \Cref{subsec:ablation}.
+After describing implementation details and dataset selection in \Cref{subsec:exp_setup}, we compare the memory usage (\Cref{subsec:memory-usage}), computational efficiency (\Cref{subsec:comp-efficiency}), rendering and localization accuracy (\Cref{subsec:rendering-accuracy}) against SOTA methods.
+An ablation study for the design of GEVO is presented in \Cref{subsec:ablation}.